 The Missouri State High School Activities Association (MSHSAA) requires all junior-high and high-school athletes to complete a sports physical to ensure their eyes, lungs, hearts and limbs are healthy enough to hit the field.
-The exam will take about 20 minutes if the provider detects no abnormalities.

 Be sure to print and fill out MSHSAA’s physical evaluation form before the appointment, and consider filling it out as a family, as it poses an extensive list of questions regarding the student athlete’s medical history and health habits.